amjadmajid/Makefile/README.md

 ## How does make utilize the timestamp of files
-If make found a dependency with a newer timestamp than the target, it will remake that target and all the targets that are depending on it. for example imagine we change the source file module.c.
-Then we tried to rebuild the program using make.
-Make will notice that the dependency file module.c has a newer timestamp than its target module.o.
-Therefore, it will remake the target module.o.
-However, the target all depends on module.o, as such make will remake the target all again which will result in a new target_bin binary file.
-Notice that make did not need to remake the main.o target because it has a new timestamp than its dependencies and such make saves compiling time. special targets are not files and such their related actions are always executed if they are specified.
+If make found a dependency with a newer timestamp than the target, it will remake that target and all the targets that are depending on it.
+For example, the source file *module.c* is modified.
+When the program is rebuilt make will remake the *module.o* and the target *all* but not *main.o*.
+Furthermore, special targets are not files and such their related actions are always executed if they are specified.